XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 docker-desktop   Ready    master   2d6h   v1.19.3   192.168.65.3   <none>        Docker Desktop   4.19.128-microsoft-standard   docker://20.10.2
 ```

-### Azure Kubernetes Service
+### Finding node internal IP address for Azure Kubernetes Service
-If you're running on Azure, use this command to get the first Node name:
+If you're running on Azure, use this command to get the first node name:
 ```
 kubectl get nodes
 ```
-Use the Node name to get information (your Node name will be different):
+Use the node name to get information (your node name will be different):
 ```
 kubectl get node aks-nodepool1-36156572-vmss000000 -o wide
 ```